airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/4-check-and-error-handling.md

 # Check and error handling
 In this section, we'll implement the check operation, and implement error handling to surface the user-friendly messages when failing due to authentication errors.

 Let's first implement the check operation.

+This operation verifies that the input configuration supplied by the user can be used to connect to the underlying data source.

 Use the following command to run the check operation:
 ```
 poetry run source-survey-monkey-demo check --config secrets/config.json
 ```